Rozchmurzeni/aws-ci-cd/README.md

-# Repository with CI/CD, testing and integration in cloud
+# Repository with examples how to use AWS services in frontend/backend development with CI/CD integration.